naruaika/alusin-studio/README.md

 # Alusin Studio

 An image editor for the GNOME desktop.
+The primary goal is to make [this dream](https://www.reddit.com/r/gnome/comments/1hnnzr3/trying_to_envision_a_gtk4based_raster_graphics/) come true.
 Note: this project has just been created.
 It's not currently doing anything.

 ![Alusin Studio](./screenshot.png)